 What about leveraged ETFs?
 Can they go to zero?

-When considering the above question I am always referring to “ordinary” ETFs such as VTI, VOO or VIG just to name a few of my favorites.
-Leveraged ETFs are entirely different ballgame.
+When considering the above question I am always referring to “ordinary” ETFs such as VTI, VOO, or VIG just to name a few of my favorites.
+Leveraged ETFs are an entirely different ballgame.

 As becomes evident from the chart above: TQQQ has taken the recent decline in the NASDAQ rather badly.
 Since January 2020 it has experienced a drawdown of over 50%.